TrueFit/GildedRose/README_CL_IMPL.md

 Run the executable file as you would any other executable.

+### Data file information

+Upon first run the application will look for a `inventory.txt` in the same directory as the executable (or main_app.py script).
+Once the user chooses the menu item that saves data and exits, a new file `inventoryData.pickle` file is created, holding the inventory data.
+Upon a resume the application will look for this data file and will load the inventory from there.

+If the `inventoryData.pickle` file is not present with the application, it will revert to the `inventory.txt` file.
+If neither is present an error message is displayed.
+In this case simply recreate the `inventory.txt` file.

 ### Special run mode

 A special application run mode is provided for the purpose of reimporting the original